MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-availability-group-failover.md

    You'll see a new tabbed window in SSMS that includes the extended events, as shown in the following screenshot.

 1. To investigate a SQL Server health issue, locate the `component_health_result` whose `state_desc` is `error`.
-Here is an example of a system component event that reported error back to AlwaysOn health monitoring:
+Here's an example of a system component event that reported error back to AlwaysOn health monitoring:

    :::image type="content" source="media/troubleshooting-availability-group-failover/system-component-event-health-monitoring.png" alt-text="Screenshot of system component event that reported error.":::

-1. Double-click the **data** column in the lower pane, which will open the detailed component data in a new SSMS window pane for review.
+1. Double-click the **data** column in the lower pane, which opens the detailed component data in a new SSMS window pane for review.
 Here's what the system component data looks like:

    :::image type="content" source="media/troubleshooting-availability-group-failover/detailed-component-data-ssms-window.png" alt-text="Screenshot of detailed component data.":::